mhooten/mhooten.github.io/_pages/about.md

 * New paper accepted in Bayesian Analysis:

 Koslovsky, M.D., A. Kaplan, V.A.
 Terranova, and M.B.
 Hooten.
 (In Press).
 A unified Bayesian framework for modeling measurement error in multinomial data.
 Bayesian Analysis.

-* New paper published in MEE:

-Hui, F., Q. Vu, and M.B.
-Hooten.
-(2024).
-Spatial confounding in joint species distribution models.
-Methods in Ecology and Evolution, 15: 1906-1921. [(pdf)](Hui_etal_MEE_2024.pdf)

 * New paper accepted in Biometrics: